Fact checked by Ryan Fee on June 3, 2025.

 terraform -chdir=environments/production applyThis command would run terraform apply using the configuration files located in the environments/production subdirectory.

--chdir?The main idea is to make life easier when you're dealing with more than one Terraform setup.
+-chdir?The point of -chdir is to make working with more than one Terraform setup less tedious.

 -chdir lets you target them without manually navigating.cd commands anymore.
 This makes your scripts cleaner and less likely to break if a cd fails or isn't undone properly.It's not quite the same as just doing cd DIR && terraform <command>.
 A key difference is how Terraform sees paths.
 With -chdir, path.cwd (current working directory for Terraform) still points to where you ran the command from, while path.root points to the directory you specified with -chdir.
 This can be useful for configurations that need to reference files outside their own directory but within the broader project.